 These Old Fashioned Sticky Buns a family recipe my Great Grandma would make (yes, that old-fashioned).
 We would always refer to the sticky buns as "brains".
 She used to use frozen loaves of bread to make these and then pull it apart to give a brain-like texture.
-It might seem odd but now these easy, Old Fashioned Sticky Buns are a family tradition that my Mom makes every year.

 Whether you're looking for a sweeter holiday side dish, an addition to a decadent brunch, a weekend breakfast baking project, or a unique dessert, these Cinnamon Old Fashioned Sticky Buns are for you.

 People are always impressed by the flavor and especially since they're prepared with frozen foods!
 Yep, you heard that right.
 Freezer foods can be just as tasty and these sticky buns are proof of that.

 - Frozen Yeast Dinner Rolls - Make sure to buy yeast rolls and you can find them in the frozen bread section of the grocery store.

 - Light Brown Sugar - This is just white sugar mixed with a bit of molasses to give a caramel-y flavor.
 You can also sub this for coconut sugar, too!

 - Dry Vanilla Pudding Mix - Do not use instant jello for this, it will not work!
 I used JELLO brand vanilla pudding and that's what worked for me.

 - Butter - Needed for the caramel sauce that coats these tasty sticky buns.

 - Cinnamon - No Old Fashioned Sticky Bun is complete without a healthy dose of cinnamon!